 - Once thick, remove from stove top.
 Add a little almond milk if it's too thick for your liking.

 - Arrange 1/3 cup baked apples in bottom of a serving bowl and top with oats.
-Other toppings may include, nuts, nut butter, flaxseed, honey or cinnamon.
+Other toppings may include, nuts, nut butter, flaxseed, honey, maple syrup, or cinnamon.
 I prefer mine with a few toasted pecans and flaxseed.